National Directorate of Intelligence and Prevention Services: Creation of DISIP

 When Rafael Caldera assumed his first presidency in the Venezuela, he ordered the dissolution of the DIGEPOL and signed Decree No. 15, dated March 19, 1969 giving birth to the "Directorate of Intelligence and Prevention "whose initials are DISIP.
 Its objective was to demonstrate the initial combat subversion and drug trafficking.
 Its first commanders took the initiative to establish appropriate training courses and their members, mostly from former members of DIGEPOL.

-Political influence
+The first head of DISIP was Cuban dissident Luis Posada Carriles.
+During his leadership, Posada was in countering various Cuban-supported guerrilla movements in Venezuela.
+Posada was dismissed from the service in 1974 due to ideological differences with the government of Carlos Andrés Pérez.

+1970s

+In its early years, DISIP had nearly 4,000 employees on the payroll between the areas of administration, police and intelligence.
 The story of the early years of the DISIP parallels the political group "Bandera Roja", whose leaders Carlos Betancourt (under the pseudonym "Gerónimo"), Eduardo Candiales Barrios and Gabriel Puerta Aponte, Lieutenant Betancourt was confronted by the police organization from the beginning of the group.
 The DISIP conducted the first dismantling of this group between 1972 and 1973.
 They also acted against the Party of the Venezuelan Revolution (PRV-FALN) and other smaller groups, achieving frustrate many plans uprising of leftist groups of the time.

-1970s